emsifa/evo/README.md

 ### Validation

 Evo will automatically validate request data to every parameters that is attached with attribute that implements `Emsifa\Evo\Contracts\RequestValidator` interface.
-Evo's built-in `Query`, `Header`, `Cookie`, `Param`, and `Body` attributes will do validation because they are implementing that interface.
+Evo's built-in `Query`, `Header`, `Cookie`, `Param`, and `Body` attributes is doing validation because they are implementing that interface.

 #### Validating Query, Header, Cookie, and Param

-For `Query`, `Header`, `Cookie`, and `Param` attributes, by default they are giving validation rules by looking for its parameter type.
+For `Query`, `Header`, `Cookie`, and `Param` attributes, by default they choose validation rules by looking for its parameter type.
 For example:

 ```php
 #[Get]